Estimating the true extent of road accident fatalities

 Police-reported fatalities

-The Government of India's Ministry of Road Transport and Highways (MoRTH) publishes annual road accident reports based on data collected from police departments across the country.
+The Indian government's Ministry of Road Transport and Highways (MoRTH) publishes annual road accident reports based on data collected from police departments across the country.
 The Transport Research Wing under MoRTH collects road accident data from state police departments using standardised formats developed under the UNESCAP Asia Pacific Road Accident Data project.[1]
-These formats were revised in 2017 by a committee of experts, including representatives from academia, the World Health Organisation, state police, and government ministries.
+These formats were revised in 2017 by a committee of experts, including representatives from academia, the World Health Organization, state police and government ministries.

 While both MoRTH and NCRB report similar overall fatality counts for road accidents, we rely on data from MoRTH as we find its methodology to be more transparent, and the data to be more granular.
 MoRTH data provides valuable insights into indicators such as fatality rates by population and vehicle count, rural versus urban distribution, and the role of traffic violations.